ni9hty/pacg/README.md

 ### Brainstorm & notes
 - [ ] Proxy availability + latency check, if a proxy timeout occur, get a new one (both conditions already catched)
-- [ ] implement parameter through how many countrys you want to chain, with latency checks (min/max) condition (if not fast enough, get a new one)
+- [ ] implement parameter through how many countrys you want to chain
+- [ ] implement function to generate smart and fast routes through your target via countrys in an order with lowest latency (need some deep conceptual planing, start country already catched)
 - [ ] implement a function to re-check already generated configs and by whish replace single proxys
 - [ ] implement other free proxy sources (like modules) to be more flexible